Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Examples of AVP foliations

 \subsubsection{A brief review on polar foliations}

-A well-known example of a polar foliation is the partition by orbits of a conjugation of a compact group (with a bi-invariant metric) on itself.
-In this case, the sections are the maximal tori.
-Several properties of the theory of conjugation and adjoint actions of compact Lie groups are generalized to the theory of polar foliations.
-Let us briefly review a few of them, which will help us understand the proof of Theorem \ref{theorem-isoparemetric-is-AVP}.
+Let us briefly review a few properties of polar foliations (recall Definition \ref{definition-polar-isoparametric}), which will help us understand the proof of Theorem \ref{theorem-isoparemetric-is-AVP}.
 These results are extracted from \cite[Chapter 5]{alexandrino-Bettiol-2015}.

-\begin{theorem}[Slice theorem] Let $\mathcal{F}$ be a polar foliation and $S_x$ a slice at $x\in M.$ Then \begin{enumerate} \item[(a)] $S_{x}=\cup_{\sigma_x\in\Lambda(x)}$, where $\Lambda(x)$ is the set of local sections, i.e. open convex neighborhoods of $\Sigma$ centered at $x$; \item[(b)] $S_{y}\subset S_{x}$ for each $y\in S_{x};$ \item[(c)] $\mathcal{F}|_{S_x}$ is a polar foliation on $S_x$ with the induced metric; \item[(d)] the infinitesimal foliation $\mathcal{F}_{x}:= (\exp_{x}^{\nu})^{-1}(\mathcal{F}\cap S_{x})$ is a polar foliation on the vector space, $\nu_{x}L_{x}=T_{x}S_{x}.$ In addition, the sections of $\mathcal{F}_{x}$ are send to the sections of $\mathcal{F}$ via the normal exponential map $\exp_{x}^{\nu}$. \end{enumerate} \end{theorem} \begin{remark} It is easy to prove that each polar foliation on Euclidean spaces and spheres is an isoparametric foliation.
-However already for hyperbolic spaces, one can easily construct counter-examples of this bijection between polar foliations and isoparametric foliations.
+\begin{theorem}[Slice theorem] Let $\mathcal{F}$ be a polar foliation and $S_x$ a slice at $x\in M$.
+Then \begin{enumerate} \item[(a)] $S_{x}=\cup_{\sigma_x\in\Lambda(x)}$, where $\Lambda(x)$ is the set of \emph{local sections} $\sigma_{x}$, i.e. open convex neighborhoods of $\polarsection$ centered at $x$; \item[(b)] $S_{y}\subset S_{x}$ for each $y\in S_{x};$ \item[(c)] $\mathcal{F}|_{S_x}$ is a polar foliation on $S_x$ with the induced metric; \item[(d)] the infinitesimal foliation $\mathcal{F}_{x}:= (\exp_{x}^{\nu})^{-1}(\mathcal{F}\cap S_{x})$ is a polar foliation on the vector space, $\nu_{x}L_{x}=T_{x}S_{x}$.
+In addition, the sections of $\mathcal{F}_{x}$ are sent to the sections of $\mathcal{F}$ via the normal exponential map $\exp_{x}^{\nu}$. \end{enumerate} \end{theorem} \begin{remark} It is easy to check that each polar foliation on Euclidean spaces and spheres is an isoparametric foliation, see e.g., \cite[Proposition 5.5]{alexandrino-Bettiol-2015}.
+'More recently, it was proved in \cite[Theorem 1.1]{Liu-Radeschi} that every polar foliation on a simply connected symmetric space with non-negative curvature is isoparametric.
+However, already for hyperbolic spaces, one can easily construct counterexamples of this bijection between polar foliations and isoparametric foliations.
 It is also worth noting here that there are no polar foliations on compact manifolds with negative curvature, see \cite{Toe07}. \end{remark}